raul-izquierdo/english/sources/vocabulary/The Individual/How do you Act. Behaviour and Personality.md

     ?
 Confío en mis amigos para guardar mis secretos : `I trust my friends to keep my secrets` ? Él confía en su equipo : `He has trust in his team`

-hay falta de confianza = there is a lack of confidence
-    ?
-Hay una falta de confianza en el sistema : `There is a lack of confidence in the system` ?
-Hay falta de confianza entre ellos : `There is a lack of trust between them`

 me siento con confianza/seguro = to be/feel confident
     ?
 Me siento seguro con el examen :  `I feel confident about the exam`